 (f) Dilution operating limits for flares with perimeter assist air.
 Except as provided in paragraph (f)(1) of this section, for each flare actively receiving perimeter assist air, the owner or operator shall operate the flare to maintain the net heating value dilution parameter (NHVdil) at or above 22 British thermal units per square foot (Btu/ft2) determined on a 15-minute block period basis when regulated material is being routed to the flare for at least 15-minutes.
 The owner or operator shall monitor and calculate NHVdil as specified in paragraph (n) of this section.

 (1) If the only assist air provided to a specific flare is perimeter assist air intentionally entrained in lower and/or upper steam at the flare tip and the effective diameter is 9 inches or greater, the owner or operator shall comply only with the NHVcz operating limit in paragraph (e) of this section for that flare.

-My Note: See also my blog post on the derivation of the EPA Dilution Factor.
+My Note: See also my blog post, Btu per SQUARE FOOT?
+What the heck is EPA’s Flare Dilution Factor?, on the derivation of the EPA Dilution Factor.